mk-fg/lafs-backup-tool/README.md

 Idea
 --------------------

-Use-case is to push most important (chosen by human) parts of already existing and static backups (stored as file trees) to lafs cloud backends.
+Intended use-case is to push most important (chosen by human) parts of already existing and static backups (stored as file trees) to lafs cloud backends.

 Excellent [GridBackup project](https://github.com/divegeek/GridBackup) seem to be full of backup-process wisdom, but also more complexity and targetted at a